Mentors-Outreach/mentors-outreach/thank-you.md

   - type: hero_section
     title: Thank You!
     subtitle: >-
-      Thank your for subscribing to our newsletters!
-If you'd like to unsubscribe, there will be a link in emails you receive from Mentors Outreach.
+      We have received your message and would like to thank you for writing to us.
+Please enjoy, we will reply by email as soon as possible.
     actions:
       - label: Back to homepage
         url: /